ACR Learning Network

 Team Member

 Front-line staff that represent the process you are trying to improve.
 Two to four members per team.
-Three to six hours per week; two-hour training sessions held every third week.
+Two to four hours per week.

 Link Up With the Learning Network